Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 The best way to do this following surgery and other comfort issues is by using a certain type of pillow.
 Place two or three fluffy pillows under your hand and elbow and one under each leg.

-This way, you can still achieve a good level of comfort and not work too hard to keep your joints from getting damaged during downtime.
+This way, you can still achieve good comfort and not work too hard to keep your joints from getting damaged during downtime.

 Finally, always get out of the chair every few hours to move around and ensure you’re getting the blood flow to your muscles and joints.[5]

-Here are some more tips on how to sleep in a recliner following shoulder surgery, knee surgery, and abdominal surgery.
+Here are some more tips on sleeping in a reclining chair following shoulder, knee, or abdominal surgery.

 FAQ

-Here are some questions about sleeping in a recliner I’ve been asked before that I think you will find helpful:
+Here are some questions about sleeping in a chair I’ve been asked before that I think you will find helpful:

 Yes, but it’s not recommended for long unless you’ve had shoulder surgery and are recovering.

-You shouldn’t sleep in a recliner every night if you don’t have shoulder surgery because it can increase the pressure on your joints.
-However, if you’re still recovering, then, by all means, sleep in your recliner every night!
+You shouldn’t sleep in a one every night if you don’t have shoulder surgery because it can increase the pressure on your joints.
+However, if you’re still recovering, then, by all means, sleep in your chair every night!

 Is Sleeping in a Recliner Better Than Sleeping in a Bed?

 Yes, it is.
-Sleeping in a recliner is better than sleeping in a bed because your joints don’t have to work as hard to support you while you sleep.
+Sleeping in a reclining chair is better than sleeping in a bed because your joints don’t have to work as hard to support you while you sleep.

 With a bed, your joints are constantly working to keep you invested.
 They will eventually wear down if you sleep every night on your back or side all the time.